 Operation Iron Hammer Begins, East of Hit, Iraq

-Approximately 500 Iraqi Army soldiers from 2nd Brigade, 7th Iraqi Army Division and 1,500 Marines and Sailors from the 13th Marine Expeditionary Unit along with 500 Soldiers from 2nd Battalion-114th Field Artillery Regiment.
+There are a total of 2,500 personnel involved, including approximately 500 2nd Brigade, 7th Iraqi Army Division soldiers, 1,500 Marines and Sailors from the 13th Marine Expeditionary Unit, and 500 Soldiers from 2nd Battalion-114th Field Artillery Regiment.

 Related World News